AkiraGay/Docs/docs/pl/reference/commands.md

 ## !premium

-Info about premium version of InviteSuccubus.
+Info about premium version of Invite Succubi.

 ### Usage